 North Dakota Woman Sentenced for Conspiracy to Distribute a Controlled Substance and Possession of an Unregistered Firearm

-The investigation is being conducted by the Bureau of Alcohol, Tobacco, Firearms, and Explosives, and the Rapid City Police Department.
-Assistant U.S. Attorney Benjamin Patterson is prosecuting the case.
+The investigation was conducted by the Bureau of Alcohol, Tobacco, Firearms and Explosives and the Rapid City Police Department.
+Assistant U.S. Attorney Benjamin Patterson prosecuted the case.